AeroGarden Harvest Elite Review

 This is not a zero-maintenance machine.
 Tall herbs need regular trimming once the light reaches its highest setting, or they can start burning against the lamp and blocking smaller plants below.
 Fast growers can also dominate a mixed pod setup if they are left alone too long.

-Root growth is the other issue buyers usually do not think about until later.
-As the plants mature, the root mass can get crowded under the deck and may need occasional trimming to keep the reservoir and pump area manageable.
+Root growth deserves attention as plants mature.
+The root mass can get crowded under the deck and may need occasional trimming to keep the reservoir and pump area manageable.

-Buy this if you want an indoor garden that stays on the counter full time and gives you fresh herbs with very little drama.
-It is a strong fit for home cooks, apartment dwellers, and gift buyers who want something that feels tidy, helpful, and realistic to maintain.
+This is a strong fit if you want an indoor garden that stays on the counter full time and gives you fresh herbs with very little fuss.
+It is especially appealing for home cooks, apartment dwellers, and gift buyers who want something that feels tidy, helpful, and realistic to maintain.